Nonameentered/ihsgnef.github.io/_posts/dknn.md

 to "sleeping", disregarding other words necessary to predict Contradiction (i.e., the Neutral class is still possible if "pets" is replaced with "people").
 In the final two examples, the interpretation method diagnoses the model failure, assigning high importance to "wearing", rather than focusing positively on the shirt color.
-Though definitely not conclusive, this does suggest that a model trained on the full input may pick up on these biases.
+Interestingly, words identified by conformity Leave One Out better align with annotation biases compared to standard Leave One Out (see paper for the full details).

 # Conclusion